a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 it is a way to improve your grade if you did not do well on the exams, or just want to get some extra credit.

 All projects will be due by the end of the semester.
+You will have to:

-You will have to make a short (5-8 minutes) presentation in the last class, showing your work.
+1. make a short (5-8 minutes) presentation in the last class, showing your work.
-Also, you will have to write a 5-6 page report, describing the problem, your solution, and the results obtained.
+1. Also, you will have to write a 5-6 page report, describing the problem, your solution, and the results obtained.

 Before you start working on the topic, I have to approve it.
-The topic should be chosen **before Spring Recess, April 20**.
+The topic should be chosen **before** the end of Spring Recess, **April 18**.

 **Report you progress regularly (for example, once a week), so I can guide you, and you don't waste time**.